 - Tender gums

-If you have symptoms of gum disease, you may need another type of cleaning, called scaling and root planing.
+If you have symptoms of gum disease, you may need another type of cleaning, called

 If you are experiencing any of these symptoms, please call and schedule an appointment.